paritytech/canvas/README.md

 ## Rococo Deployment

 We have a live deployment of the Canvas parachain on Rococo ‒ a testnet for Polkadot and Kusama parachains.
-You can access the network through Polkadot JS Apps, [click here for a direct link to Canvas](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frococo-canvas-rpc.polkadot.io#/explorer).
+You can interact with the network through Polkadot JS Apps, [click here for a direct link to Canvas](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frococo-canvas-rpc.polkadot.io#/explorer).

 The Canvas parachain uses the Rococo relay chain's native token (ROC) instead of having its own token.